Paddle Oregon presents: Back to Our River Roots

 This isn’t the same Paddle Oregon you may remember.
 Here’s how the reimagined event connects back to our river roots:

-• New Paddle-in Campsites: Luckiamute Landing, Independence Riverview Park, and Beardsley Bar (Keizer Rapids)
+• New Paddle-in Campsites: Luckiamute Landing, Independence Riverview Park, and Keizer Rapids

 • Weekend Access Option: Designed for those with limited time off, you can choose to join for the final two days of the trip at a weekend-only rate.